 Festivals And Their Relation To The Seasons

 Traditional Festivals And The Qualities Of The Seasons

 (4.1) Many festivals that we celebrate are related to the earth’s journey around the sun.
-In pre-civilisation, they needed to have an understanding of where the sun was for sowing, and harvesting crops at the right time, or face famine.
+In pre-civilisation, they needed to have an understanding of where the sun was for sowing, harvesting crops at the right time, or facing famine.

 The earth is tilted on its axis at 23 degrees, meaning that different points of the earth receive more or less sunlight at different times throughout the year.
 The four key cosmic events are the Spring Equinox, Midsummer Solstice, Autumn Equinox, and Midwinter Solstice.

 In pagan times there were eight festivals throughout the year.
 Comprising of the two equinoxes, and two solstices, with four more festivals between each major solar festival.
 This is known as the Wheel Of The Year

 |Yule||20th-23nd December||Christmas Day – Christmas Eve – Saturnalia – Pancha Ganapati – Malkh – Sol Invictus -Death of Zarathustra|